Grafana

 Introduction

 Grafana is an open-source platform for analytics and monitoring.
-Using Grafana with Rockset is ideal for creating visualizations on your Rockset collections and plotting timeseries data.
+Using Grafana with Rockset is ideal for creating visualizations on your Rockset Collections and plotting timeseries data.

 Configuration